 2.3.
-Time or Position Penalty (G.5.3).
+Time or Place Penalty (6.5.3).
 Time penalty means a penalty expressed in minutes and/or seconds.
 The Clerk of the Course, or the Stewards of the Meeting, may impose a penalty for any competitor considered to have obtained an unfair advantage (whether inadvertently or not):

-- (a) Of up to 10 seconds, if a race is not more than 30 miles. - (b) Of up to one minute if a race of more than 30 miles. - (c) In an Endurance Race ((Q)6.2) a time, position or lap penalty may be imposed.
-The penalty may be increased to one minute for each completed racing hour, (for example a 2 hour race may impose a penalty of up to two minutes).
+(a) A time penalty of up to one minute or a place penalty of up to 10 places.

+(b) In an Endurance Race (Q.9.1) or a race including mandatory pit stop, a time, place or lap penalty may be imposed.
+The penalty may be increased by one minute for each scheduled racing hour, (for example a 2 hour race may impose a penalty of up to two minutes).
 The penalty may be imposed after the race has finished.